khtaho/UFC/README.md

 ![Header](https://github.com/khtaho/UFC_Predictor/blob/main/ag%20vs%20KOs%20WW.png "Header")

-Looking at this chart we can see the number of KOs by age for the welterweights.
+Looking at the chart above we can see the number of KOs by age for the welterweights.
 The fighters peak around the age of 27-28 for the most KOs.

 ![Header](https://github.com/khtaho/UFC_Predictor/blob/main/sig%20strikes%20vs%20KOs%20all%20weights%202.png "Header")